Step-By-Step Guide to Building a Chatbot Knowledge Base

 Before connecting your chatbot, you need to know what to prepare.
 To know what to prepare, you need to pick the infrastructure you’ll use to power your bot.
 This could be something developed in-house, an existing chatbot infrastructure you’ll tailor to your business, or an advanced AI platform, like IBM Watson, so you can create a self-learning chatbot using an API.

-Other services, like OMQ, let you create a chatbot that is already connected to their preexisting knowledge base.
-Answers, images and links can be customized to fit the company.
-OMQ’s AI is ready without training but learns from conversations over time.
+With Userlike, you get a chatbot that is already connected to our preexisting knowledge base.
+Answers, images and links can be customized to fit the company, but it is immediately ready to chat.
+It doesn’t require training and learns from conversations over time.
 This is a significant benefit for those who don’t have an existing knowledge base or one that’s unideal for a chatbot.

 Once you decide on an infrastructure and understand what information it will need for your chatbot, you can start preparing your data.